p4lang/p4-dpdk-target/doc/P4-DPDK-starting-guide/p4-dpdk-table-entries-guide.md

 ## Conclusion

 This guide has demonstrated how to:
+1. Set up the complete environment including P4RT
-1. Create a P4 program with exact and ternary match tables
+2. Create a P4 program with exact and ternary match tables
-2. Implement a control plane program to add table entries
+3. Implement a control plane program to add table entries
-3. Set up a P4 DPDK environment
+4. Set up a P4 DPDK environment
-4. Test the implementation with real packet traffic
+5. Test the implementation with real packet traffic

-By following these steps, you've created a functioning P4 DPDK data plane with a native control plane.
+By following these steps, you've created a functioning P4 DPDK data plane with a native control plane using P4RT.
 This serves as a foundation for more complex networking applications using P4 DPDK.